qifanw/RichEditorView/README.md

 RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing (`WKWebView` wrapper).

-Written in Swift 4.0 (Xcode 11.x)
+Written in Swift 5.x (Xcode 11.x)

-Supports iOS 10 through CocoaPods or Carthage.
+Supports iOS 10 through SwiftPM, CocoaPods or Carthage.

 Seen in Action
 --------------